 Checklist Questions Yes/No/Briefly describe Is this likely to result in a significant impact?
-Yes/No/Why?
-26. Are there any areas within or around the location which are already subject to pollution or environmental damage e.g., where existing legal environmental standards are exceeded, that could be affected by the Project?
-Groundwater monitoring results from 2018 showed multiple parameters, namely ammoniacal nitrogen, alkalinity, total coliforms, barium, iron, lead, manganese, phosphorus and potassium exceeded the EPA Interim Guideline Values (IGVs) and the Overall Threshold Value Range (OTVR) for Groundwater.
-Historical surface water monitoring from 2018 showed elevated levels of ammoniacal nitrogen.
+Yes/No/Why? and the Overall Threshold Value Range (OTVR) for Groundwater.
+Historical surface water monitoring from 2018 showed elevated levels of ammoniacal nitrogen and biological oxygen demand (BOD).
 Currently landfill gas as may be present vents gas to atmosphere via diffuse surface emissions.
 Once the proposed LLDPE barrier is installed this preferential pathway to atmosphere will be isolated.
 Above and below the LLDPE barrier a gas collection geocomposite and pipework system will be constructed to collect and direct landfill gas as may be present to controlled venting outlets to allow venting and/or oxidation of landfill gas as may be present to atmosphere.
 The gas collection geocomposite forms a 'cavity' to intercept gas emissions from the underlying body.
 Having regard to the proposed remediation works and associated mitigation measures outlined in the accompanying NIS, it is noted that the project will not result in additional emissions or discharges which could cause pollution and will in fact improve the current conditions and emission at the site.
 27. Is the Project location susceptible to earthquakes, subsidence, landslides, erosion, flooding or extreme or adverse climatic conditions e.g., temperature inversions, fogs, severe winds, which could cause the Project to present environmental problems?
 The project is not susceptible to natural disasters.
 No, no natural disasters likely at the works location.
 The development site is not situated in a flood risk zone as designated in the OPW's flood risk maps (CFRAM Maps or National Indicative Fluvial Mapping).
-The site is adjacent to an indicative fluvial flood zone, but no likely significant impacts are anticipated in this regard.